 Personal resilience at work is increasingly becoming an important topic due our changing landscape.
 Even taking into account the limited scope of the information (2600 team members), it provides us with a snapshot of the current perception of our skill set in teamwork.
 It seems that we are able to cope with superficial change, but we need to develop our skills to anticipate to the deep change ahead.
 In order to do so we need to develop our collective learning capability and collective intelligence.

 Please contact me.
-I am happy to talk with you about ways to improve personal or team resilience.
-I am a certified health coach and I have helped many teams in various setting to develop, to perform and to learnd.
+I am happy to talk with change maker about ways to improve personal or team resilience.
+I am a certified health coach and I have helped many teams in various setting to develop, to perform and to learn.